Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

 \subsection{Dynamic Test}

-In the dynamic test, the battery is operated in an active status so that impacts of transport parameters can be reflected in the voltage.
-Under such circumstance, the nonuniform distributions of \ce{Li^+} concentrations, reaction rates, and internal potentials and currents should be considered.
-Thus, the complete battery model in~\cite{2021arXiv211103288G} is adopted as shown in Fig.\ref{fig:dynamicModel}.
+In the dynamic test, the battery is operated in an active status so that impacts of all parameters can be reflected in the voltage.
+Under such circumstances, the nonuniform distributions of reaction rates, \ce{Li^+} concentrations, potentials, and currents should be considered.
+Thus, the complete battery model in ref.~\cite{GU2023126192} is adopted.
+As shown in Fig.~\ref{fig:dynamicModel}, unlike the quasi-static model, the concentration states are expressed as functions of the spatial coordinates $x$.

-Generally, transport parameters can be categorized into two groups.
-As shown in Fig.~\ref{fig:diag}, $\kappa$, $\sigma_s^{\pm}$ and $R_c$ are related to the transport of electrons, indicating their impacts might be instantly reflected in the voltage when the current suddenly changes.
-On the other hand, $D_s^{\pm}$, $D_e$ and $t_+^0$ are related to the transport of Li-ions, indicating their impacts might be gradually reflected in the voltage until the battery reaches a steady status after encountering current change.
+The rest parameters to be identified in Fig.~\ref{fig:diag2} can be further categorized into two groups.
+The first group contains $\kappa$, $\sigma_s^{\pm}$ and $R_c$.
+Physically, they are related to the transport of electrons, indicating their impacts are instantly reflected in the voltage when the current suddenly changes.
+The second group contains $D_s^{\pm}$, $D_e$ and $t_+^0$.
+They are related to the transport of Li-ions, indicating their impacts are gradually reflected in the voltage until the battery reaches a steady point.
+This phenomenon is because the transfer speed of electrons is much faster than ions.

+Considering the above rule, four sequenced square-wave pulses with durations ranging from 115 seconds to 220 seconds are adopted as the input current during the test, as shown in the left of Fig.~\ref{fig:dynamicV}.
+For each square-wave pulse, i), the duration of the excitation process, ii), the duration of the rest process, iii), the amplitude of the excitation current, iv), the battery SOC at the start of the test, should be determined in advance.